KeerthanaM2005/CodexIntern_Tasks/Matrix_Tool-main/README.md

-# Matrix Operations Tool
+# MATRIX OPERATIONS TOOL

-A Python-based application that allows users to perform various matrix operations using the NumPy library.
+A Python application that performs various matrix operations using the NumPy library.
-The tool accepts matrices as input and processes operations with a clean, interactive display of results.
+Users can input matrices and perform operations such as addition, subtraction, multiplication, transpose, and determinant calculation, with results displayed in a clean and structured format.

-# Features
+# FEATURES

-✔ Takes user input to construct matrices
+ Accepts user input to create matrices
-✔ Supports the following matrix operations:
+ Supports the following operations:

   * Matrix Addition
   * Matrix Subtraction
   * Matrix Multiplication
   * Matrix Transpose

-* Determinant Calculation
+# Determinant Calculation

-✔ Displays outputs in a structured and user-friendly format ✔ Lightweight and simple to use
+  * Displays output in a user-friendly format

-🛠 Tech Stack
+  * Built using Python and NumPy

+# TECH STACK
    Component	Technology
    Language	    Python
    Library    	NumPy

-## How to Run the Project
+# HOW TO RUN
-Backend (Flask)
+ Start Backend (Flask)
   * cd backend
   * pip install -r requirements.txt
   *  python app.py

-🔹 Frontend (React)
+Start Frontend (React)
-cd frontend
+   * cd frontend
-npm install
+   * npm install
-npm start
+   * npm start

-🖥 Result / Workflow
+# RESULT

-After launching the application:
+After running the application:

-The user enters values to create matrices
+* You will be prompted to enter matrix values

-A menu appears showing all available matrix operations
+* A menu containing matrix operations will appear

-The selected operation is executed

-The final output is displayed clearly on the screen
+* After selecting an operation, the result will be displayed clearly on the screen